ShaneDsouza4/Discord-Bot/README.md

 # Discord Bot

-A custom Discord bot using Node.js and JavaScript to bring advanced features and automation to a Discord server.
+A custom Discord bot using Node.js to provide seamless URL shortening functionality within Discord servers.
+The bot simplifies link sharing by converting long URLs into short, manageable links that can be easily shared and tracked.

 ## Project Highlights